How to Make a Feelings Tree with Preschoolers

-- The first child turns over two hearts to see if the faces match.
+- Invite kids to take turns turning over two hearts to see if the faces match.

 - If they are a match, hang them on the tree.

-- Talk about the emotions on the faces as the hearts are turned over.
+- Name the emotions on the faces as the hearts are turned over.

 When talking about emotions with kids you may have to lead the conversation by providing prompts.